alvintoh/udemy-apache-spark-scala/_book/section-02/Section02-04.md

 * Functional programming

-### ADMINSTRATIVE NOTE
+### Adminstrative Note
-* The instructor will attach sample code to each lecture on platformrs that support it
+* The instructor will attach sample code to each lecture on platforms that support it
 * But you downloaded these same files in lesson 2 - you can import them from whereever you saved them instead if you want.

 ### Activity